pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * Keep your eyes open for helpful material that you may not have been expressly looking for.

 ## found no [trace,sign] of something
+* The searchers found no trace of him.
+* They found no trace of her.
+* "The FBI has found no trace of forgery".

 ## page turner